doktorbro/website/README.md

 doktorbro.net

+## file names

+all file names must be formated as `rrr/rrrrr.ext` where `r` is a random integer between 0 and 9.

 ## favicons

 the favicon contains my initials: latin (ab) for english and german documents, cyrillic (аб) for russian documents. the colors and the font match the css entries. *noto sans* is the default sans serif font on today’s most popular operating system. the favicon size is double the [48px base][1].